 34. Promote a Local Business

-Supporting local businesses has been heavily promoted and for a good reason.
+Supporting local business has been heavily promoted, and for a good reason.
 Local businesses help communities thrive, inspire others to create their own businesses and make locations across the world feel unique.
 Partner with your own local business or simply promote their work.
 They’ll appreciate it and so will your community.

 35. Share your reaction to current events